YashK2005/YashK2005/README.md

 ### Hi there 👋
 I'm Yash Kothari, a Computer Science student at the University of Waterloo.
 I enjoy and building innovative and impactful things using cool technology.

-Currently, I'm a Software Engineer Intern at Shopify.
+Currently, I'm a Software Engineer Intern at SeatGeek.
+I've previously worked at Shopify and Nest Wallet.

 Feel free to reach out: